 Different Types of Dab Rig Domes

-Being that most basic model dab rigs come with a dome and glass nail, and easy upgrade is the dome itself.
+Since most basic model dab rigs come with a dome and glass nail, an easy upgrade is a dome itself.
 Most of the basic domes will be a blown-out bubble design.
 They function but are plain in looks and functionality.
 Firstly you can upgrade the look of your dome.
 It could be as simple as a full-color glass dome that is still the single bubble design or a fully worked glass dome full-color glass design.
 Secondly, the shape of the dome can be upgraded.
 We see a lot of customers upgrade their dab rigs domes to the straight style dome.
-It makes it so you don't have to remove the dome when heating the nail, and it directs the airflow straight down.
+It makes it, so you don't have to remove the dome when heating the nail, and it directs the airflow straight down.
 You can also get a slanted straight dome to make it easier to place your dabber on the nail.

-With what seems like endless options of ways to upgrade your dab rig nails, nd domes, we specifically curate the most popular design of dab rig parts to make it easier for your to make the choice for that perfect oil rig nail or dome.
+With what seems like endless options to upgrade your dab rig nails and domes, we specifically curate the most popular design of dab rig parts to make it easier for you to choose that perfect oil rig nail or dome.